IRT-Open-Source/scf/modules/EBU-TT2EBU-TT-D/README.md

 # EBU-TT2EBU-TT-D
 The implementation of the EBU-TT2EBU-TT-D module is based on the use case of the distribution of subtitles to online services with EBU-TT-D subtitle files.
-It takes as input an EBU-TT File that is conformant to the EBU-TT Part 1 spec (EBU Tech 3350) and on the basis of the STL to EBU-TT mapping guideline.
+It takes as input an EBU-TT File that is conformant to the EBU-TT Part 1 spec (EBU Tech 3350) and on the basis of the EBU STL to EBU-TT mapping guideline.

-##Prerequisites
+## Prerequisites
 - an XSLT 1.0 processor (e.g. SAXON 6.5.5 or higher)

-##Usage
+## Usage
-The EBU-TT2EBU-TT-D.xslt provides the following parameter:
+The EBU-TT2EBU-TT-D.xslt provides the following parameters:

      - offsetInSeconds
        Defines the time-offset that's used for the begin and end attributes in seconds